Shadowtrance/pi400kb/README.md

 ### Mouse Support

-The mouse that comes with the A500 mini 'THEMouse' works. (after compiling with the cmake arguments below and slight changes to the mouse usb hid descriptor)
+The mouse that comes with the A500 mini 'THEMouse' works. (after compiling with the cmake arguments below and slight changes to the mouse usb hid descriptor).
 Compiled with `cmake .. -DMOUSE_DEV="/dev/input/by-id/usb-Retro_Games_LTD_THEMouse-event-mouse" -DMOUSE_VID=0x1C59 -DMOUSE_PID=0x0027`

 ### Autostart